The most dangerous intersections for pedestrians in Bloomington, Indiana

 It's also notable where there aren't pedestrian-involved crashes related to IU, and that's in the interior of the campus where cars are prohibited or restricted.
 Abstinence from driving is apparently safe driving.

 The idea has been floated at times to update the design of part of 10th street to restrict cars there.
-Doing so may address the high crash rate at 10th and Eagleson if turning onto 10th Street was prohibited there.
+Doing so may address the crash rate at 10th and Eagleson if turning onto 10th Street was prohibited there.

 Kinser and the Bypass: high crash rate and a fatality